Dear Members,

 Company.

-Company Secretary from 14.11.2023 are the Key Managerial Personnel (KMP) of the Company.
+and Mr. M. Sathyanarayanan (Company Secretary), are the Key Managerial Personnel of the

-14. PARTICULARS OF CONTRACTS ORARRANGEMENTS WITH RELATED PARTIES
+13. PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

 There are no contracts/arrangements/transactions which are not at arm's length basis